Welcome to Famous Historic Buildings

 A number of the locations have a link to Encyclopaedia Britannica which will provide additional information and we would like to thank Britannica for allowing these links.

 A glossary of the architectural terms and details of the people referred to on the site can be accessed from the menu on the left of each page or from the "Additional Information" link.
+We are in the process of inserting notes relating to architectural terms and details of people within the article.
+Just hover over the term or person and the information will appear.
+If you click on the word it will take you to the glossary page.

 If English is not your first language you will find a translator at the bottom of each page.